AvinashKumar3000/react-mini-project/MERN-stack-notes/front-end/PART-04-react/react-part-02.md

 # rendering

-First time React display the content in webpage by reading components.
+- First time React display the content in webpage by reading components.
+- First time displaying content is called rendering.

 # re-rendering

-On any change in props, state or useEffect will reload the component.
+- On any change in `props`, `state` or `useEffect` will reload the component.

-This is called re-rendering
+- This is called re-rendering

 # re-conciliation

-The process of displaying page using virtual DOM and diff algorithm.
+- The process of displaying page using virtual DOM and diff algorithm.